 Proposed amended Rule 32.2(b) would eliminate the present requirement of Rule 31(e) requiring a factfinder's determination of the "extent of the interest or property subject to forfeiture."
 Instead, in a case where "specific property is sought to be forfeited," the jury (or judge if a jury trial was not invoked) would be asked to determine "whether the government has established the requisite nexus between the property and the offense."
 That is the key issue for in rem (civil) forfeiture, but an affirmative answer to that question will not, by itself, support an in personam (criminal) forfeiture.
 See United States v.
 Bajakajian, 524 U.S. --, 141 L.Ed.2d 314, 326-29, 118 S.Ct.
 2028 (1998) (discussing essential differences between civil and criminal forfeitures).
 Alternatively, if "the government seeks a personal money judgment against the defendant," then the issue would be "the amount of money that the defendant will be ordered to pay."
 Prop.
 R. 32.2(b)(1).
-(The notion of a forfeiture claim's leading to entry of a "personal money judgment is discussed under Point C below.)
+(The notion of a forfeiture claim's leading to entry of a "personal money judgment" is discussed under Point C below.)
 The court would then simply would order forfeited "whatever interest each defendant may have in the property, without determining what that interest is."
-Indeed, under this proposed radical revision of the process, no determination of the defendant's forfeitable interest would ever be made; instead, the government would eventually gain ownership of whatever property or rights to property are found to have that "requisite nexus" and which are not successfully claimed by a third party.
+Indeed, under this proposed radical revision of the process, no determination of the defendant's forfeitable interest would ever be made; instead, the government would eventually gain ownership of whatever property or rights to property are found to have that "requisite nexus" and which are not successfully claimed by a third party, apparently premised on a legal fiction that the unclaimed residuum must be the defendant's.

 The present rule requires the jury to determine "the extent of the interest or property subject to forfeiture, if any."
-As the court correctly held in United States v.
+As the Court correctly held in United States v.
 Ham, 58 F.3d 78 (4th Cir.
 1995), Rule 31(e) presently assigns to the jury the task of determining the extent of the defendant's forfeitable interest, if any, in the allegedly forfeitable property.
-The Note cites no authority to the contrary; there is no ambiguity here to resolve by amendment.
+The proposed new Note cites no authority to the contrary; there is no ambiguity here to resolve by amendment.

 Eliminating any provision for determining the extent of the defendant's interest in the property also has the effect of blocking enforcement of the Supreme Court's recent decisions holding that a statutorily-mandated forfeiture may nevertheless be constitutionally impermissible under the Eighth Amendment's Excessive Fines Clause.
 Bajakajian, supra; Alexander v.
 United States, 509 U.S. 544 (1993).
-It is rather difficult to see how the court is to make an excessiveness determination without knowing the extent of the defendant's statutorily-forfeitable interest.
+It is rather difficult to see how the district court is to make an excessiveness determination without knowing the extent, and thus the value, of the defendant's statutorily-forfeitable interest.